nerves-project-attic/nerves_init_gadget/README.md

 ```

 If you're using Ubuntu and `ping` doesn't work, check the Network Settings for
 the `usb0` interface and set the IPv4 Method to "Link-Local Only".
+Depending on
+your kernel settings for "Predictable Network Interface Naming", the interface
+might be called `enp0s26u1u2` or some variation thereof.
+Be aware that the
+`NetworkManager` tool may have trouble holding on to configured settings for
+this network interface between unplugging and replugging.

 If the network still doesn't work, check that the virtual serial port to the
 device works and see the troubleshooting section.